-The project "Healthier prepared meat products" is now mostly finished.
-Matís, under the supervision of Emilía Martinsdóttir, oversaw the project that began in 2006.
+The project "Healthier ready-made meat products" is now mostly completed.
+Matís, under the supervision of Emilía Martinsdóttir, was in charge of the project, which began in 2006.

 The aim of this project was to use technical solutions to reduce the salt in processed meat products without changing their consumption quality.